GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/java/README.md

    - terraform/terraform.tfvars
 ### 3.7 Configure Terraform
 1. Open terraform.tfvars file in your favourite editor and change values for the variable
 2. Values for variable source_code_bucket_name, source_code_zip and source_code_notification_zip are for source code zip in the storage bucket.
 These are links to the Cloud Function source code.
 If you want to upgrade to latest code changes everytime you run 'terraform apply', change to this code source repository.
-DO NOT CHANGE if you do not want to recieve latest code changes while running 'terraform apply' everytime after deployment.
+DO NOT CHANGE if you do not want to receive latest code changes while running 'terraform apply' everytime after deployment.
 3. For region, use the same region as used for app engine in earlier steps.
 ```
 vi terraform.tfvars